anishgoyal1108/worley/README.md

 - Ian Oberbeck

 ## Overview
 We created a robot hand that can finger spell American Sign Language (ASL) in real time using spoken input from an app.

-Read [our poster](poster/Poster.pdf) for more information.
+Read [our poster](poster/Poster.pdf) for more information!

 ## Key Features
 - **ASL translation**: WORLEY uses speech recognition technology and neural networks to translate spoken English into ASL gloss